 Julian first became a keeper in 1978 starting as a Junior Keeper at ZSL Whipsnade Wild Animal Park.
-He continued working in the industry for over 35 years during which he reached the position of Senior Head-Keeper of Mammals at Paignton Zoo.
+He continued working in the industry for over 35 years during which he reached the position of Senior Head-Keeper of Mammals at Paignton Zoo followed by Team Leader of Large Mammals at Twycross Zoo.
 During this time he passed both the Paddington College Zoo Animal Management Course and the City and Guilds Certificate in Zoo Management, for which he was awarded their bronze medal and presented to HM The Queen.

 As well as the normal duties of a senior zoo keeper he also went on to become a Zoo Tutor for the Advanced Certificate in the Management of Zoo Animals and its replacement the Diploma in the Management of Zoo Animals and Aquaria.
 In addition to this Julian also lectured on the Zoo Conservation Biology MSc based at Plymouth University as well as helping the numerous students involved with studies at the zoo.